jeraltofthepond/Todo_list/README.md

-A basic react todo-list with crud functionality.
+A basic react todo-list with crud functionality, modularity and 1 custom hook.